-Mental-health and substance-abuse self-referrals
+Behavioral-health and substance-abuse self-referrals

-You may self-refer to an authorized US Family Health Plan network mental-health or substance-abuse provider for the first eight outpatient visits in a Plan Year (January 1 through December 31).
+You may self-refer to an authorized US Family Health Plan network behavioral-health or substance-abuse provider for the first eight outpatient visits in a Plan Year (January 1 through December 31).

-Although a referral from your PCP is not required, you must call 1.800.208.9565 to obtain a current list of authorized network providers before accessing services.
+Although a referral from your PCP is not required, you must call 1.800.818.8589 to obtain a current list of authorized network providers before accessing services.
 This is to make sure that claims will be paid.
-When you call, be sure to identify yourself as a US Family Health Plan member.
+When you call, please identify yourself as a US Family Health Plan member.